 David E. Grogan served on active duty in the United States Navy for over 26 years as a Navy Judge Advocate.
 During the course of his Navy career, he prosecuted and defended court-martial cases; negotiated agreements in capitals around the world; lived abroad in Japan, Cuba and Bahrain; deployed to the Mediterranean Sea and the Persian Gulf onboard the nuclear powered aircraft carrier USS Enterprise; and actively contributed to the fight against piracy and international terrorism.
 His experiences abroad and during the course of his career influence every aspect of his writing.
-His third novel, The Hidden Key, will be released by Camel Press soon.
+His third novel, The Hidden Key, will be released by Camel Press in April, 2020.
 His first two novels were Sapphire Pavilion and The Siegel Dispositions.

 Dave’s current home is in Savoy, Illinois, where he lives with his wife and their dog, Marley.
 He has three children.

 Dave was born on an Air Force base in Rome, New York.
 His dad was a fighter pilot and his mom a Cleveland girl longing to return home to family and friends, so when his dad’s hitch was up, the family moved to Olmsted Falls, Ohio, where Dave grew up.

 Olmsted Falls was typical Small Town USA: a Village Green, Rocky River and a waterfall coursing through the middle of “downtown” under a turn of the century steel girder bridge, a soft ice cream shop within walking distance of the outdoor basketball court where Dave and other teens played hoop during the summer, and a great school system where everyone knew everyone else’s kids.
 It was so bucolic that most people wanted to stay in the area after high school.
 But Dave had other plans – he needed to go to a college where no one else from his high school had ever gone.